 We need faith to believe these claims since we can’t prove them with one hundred percent certainty, but these claims fit so perfectly in this universe we also cannot deny them.
 Christians believe because we know the facts in our universe and these facts fit too perfectly with the Bible’s claims about God.

 This type of deductive reasoning happens in the courtroom all the time.
 The gun is there, the blood is there, the culprit is there, but no one saw it happen.
-You can’t prove with the scientific method that the culprit did it, but you can use deductive reasoning to analyze the evidence and form a conclusions so undeniable you are forced to make a decision of consequence.
-This is what Biblical faith looks like, which is very different that blind faith.
+You can’t prove with the scientific method that the culprit did it, but you can use deductive reasoning to analyze the evidence and form a conclusion so undeniable you are forced to make a decision of consequence.
+This is what biblical faith looks like, which is very different that blind faith.

 Since atheists are committed to only believing what can be proven through science, this actually forces them to have blind faith in regards to God and the beginning of everything since questions like these are not answerable through science.
 Mike Jones from Cornell University states: